allinurl/goaccess/README.md

 You can see it more as a monitor command tool than anything else.

 ## Installation ##
-GoAccess can be compiled and used on Linux, OSX, OpenBSD, NetBSD, FreeBSD.
+GoAccess can be compiled and used on *nix systems.

 Download, extract and compile GoAccess with: